All Episodes

 Who in the world is telling McCain how to campaign?

-The only thing I've said about McCain is I really wish if you're gonna go get moderates and independents, you bring him in as conservatives, not liberals.
+The only thing I've said about McCain is I really wish if you're going to go get moderates and independents, you bring them in as conservatives, not liberals.

 I don't want a whole bunch of socialist liberals as socialist liberals coming over to the Republican Party.

-Uh anyway, this has become such a template and such a narrative that the drive-bys can't let go of it even when we have, even when we have let it go, they can't let what about Hillary Obama?
+Anyway, this has become such a template and such a narrative that the drive-bys can't let go of it.

 Oh.